-Initial economic analysis indicates that impacts would be relatively limited; however, further refinements could potentially better reflect the broader suite of benefits from infrastructure investments.
 Rating Strategies Staff have selected one of three ratings for each strategy, based on its resilience and efficacy in the Futures analysis as well as its support for equitable outcomes.
 Futures Round 2: Strategy Recommendations Economy

 Recommended to move forward into Plan Bay Area 2050 Blueprint.

-No economic strategies received this rating.
+Recommended to move forward with minor revisions.
 Assess a VMT-Based Fee on Office Development Create Incubator Programs in Economically-Challenged Areas Expand Childcare Support for Low-Income Families

-Not recommended to move forward unless major revisions are made.
-Expand Construction Workforce Programs Place Office Caps in Job-Rich Cities Already advancing into implementation due to state legislative action in 2019.
+Not recommended to move forward unless major revisions are made.Expand Construction Workforce ProgramsPlace Office Caps in Job-Rich Cities Already advancing into implementation due to state legislative action in 2019.
 Provide Portable Benefits for Part-Time/Freelance Workers Not explored as part of Futures Round 2 analysis, but will be explored as part of Plan Bay Area 2050 Blueprint.
 Establish Priority Production Areas to Protect Industrial Lands Futures Round 2: Strategy Recommendations Housing

 Recommended to move forward into Plan Bay Area 2050 Blueprint.

+Recommended to move forward

+with minor revisions.
-Allow Diverse Housing in Priority Development Areas (PDAs) Streamline Development in All Growth Areas

-Allow Diverse Housing around Major Transit Stops (TPAs) Allow Diverse Housing in High-Resource Areas (HRAs) Transform Aging Malls and Office Parks into Neighborhoods Fund Affordable Housing Preservation & Production Require 10 to 20 Percent of All New Housing to be Affordable
+Allow Diverse Housing in Priority Development Areas (PDAs) Streamline Development in All Growth Areas Allow Diverse Housing around Major Transit Stops (TPAs) Allow Diverse Housing in High-Resource Areas (HRAs) Transform Aging Malls and Office Parks into Neighborhoods Fund Affordable Housing Preservation & Production Require 10 to 20 Percent of All New Housing to be Affordable